I have been very very lazy this week!

 There is every food item ranging from chips, popcorn, cheese doodles to Lasagna and casseroles.

-Vegetarians are often overlooked during this Superbowl parties.
+Vegetarians are often overlooked during these events.
 I suspect it is because vegetarian food conjures up healthy images and this is the one occasion where unhealthy foods are demanded!!!

-In the spirit of an unhealthy Superbowl party food entry, I present to you my carb heavy veggie burgers recipe.
+In the spirit of an unhealthy Superbowl party food entry, I present to you my carb laden veggie burgers recipe.

 My veggie burgers recipe may have been made from all vegetables but it is the frying part that makes them unhealthy.
 Now, I am NOT talking about deep frying them.
 A quick shallow fry will be perfect.

-If you are insisting on this being a healthy veggie burgers recipe, then I suggest you roast the veggie burger patties.
-You can toast them in the oven or on the stove top.
+If you are insisting on this being a healthy veggie burgers recipe, then I suggest you roast the veggie burger patties on the grill.
+You can also toast them in the oven or on the stove top.

-This way, I don’t have to feel guilty about giving you an healthy veggie burgers recipe.
+This way, I don’t have to feel guilty about giving you an unhealthy veggie burgers recipe.